lukepighetti/flutter_ribs/README.md

 ## TODO

+- Code generation: `ribs` has a LOT of boilerplate that is intended to be handled with code generatio.
+That would greatly reduce the mental/time cost of using `ribs.`
-- Examples, based on Uber's TicTacToe example
+- Examples: based on Uber's TicTacToe example including testing & deep linking
-- Code generation utilities
-- Leak detection
+- Pure Dart: remove the dependency on Flutter, if possible
+- Leak detection: architecture exists in the Uber/ribs Swift implementation, but needs to be implemented.